- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

-Adolescent girls and young women are frequently prescribed oral contraceptive pills (also called the “Pill”) for Polycystic Ovary Syndrome and for irregular or absent menstrual periods, menstrual cramps, acne, PMS, and endometriosis.
-Oral contraceptive pills lower hormone levels in girls with PCOS and regulate their menstrual periods.
-Hormone patches (Ortho-Evra, Xulane) and vaginal hormone ring (NuvaRing) can also help lower the hormone levels in girls with PCOS.
+Adolescents and young people are frequently prescribed oral contraceptive pills (also called the “Pill”) for Polycystic Ovary Syndrome and for other problems like irregular or absent menstrual periods, menstrual cramps, acne, PMS, and endometriosis.
+Oral contraceptive pills lower hormone levels in people with PCOS and regulate their menstrual periods.
+Hormone patches (Ortho-Evra, Xulane) and vaginal hormone ring (NuvaRing) can also help lower the hormone levels in people with PCOS.

 What are oral contraceptive pills?